Yang Yuanqing: Public service, philanthropy, and other activities

 Yang serves on the National Committee of the Chinese People's Political Consultative Conference, China's top governmental advisory body that includes more than 2,000 of China's elites from all sectors of society.
 In 2014, he pushed for legislation to protect privacy and personal data on the web and electronic devices.
 Yang said that while the internet has brought many advances it also brings new challenges such as protecting privacy and securing personal information.
 Yang said that legal loopholes and widespread corruption create major challenges to securing personal data.
 Yang made his proposal at the advisory body's annual meeting.

 Yang also serves on the board of Communist Youth League of China, as director of the China Entrepreneurs' Association, and as a member of the New York Stock Exchange's International Advisory Committee.
 Yang also teaches as a guest lecturer at the University of Science and Technology of China.
+Additionally, Yang is a director of Baidu, and sits on the board of visitors of the Fu Foundation School of Engineering and Applied Science at Columbia University.

 In March 2015, Yang joined the CEO Roundtable on Cancer, an international non-profit group founded in 2001, focused on preventing cancer and advancing research that promotes improved patient outcomes.
 The group is known for its "CEO Cancer Gold Standard," a workplace wellness program that promotes risk reduction, early detection, and effective treatment.
 Yang publicly pledged to implement this standard at Lenovo.

 In October 2015, the University of North Carolina announced a donation of US$1 million from Yang Yuanqing to fund biomedical research.
 Yang's donation funds grants of US$75,000 per scholar.
 The first recipients were Jonathan Berg, an associate professor of genetics and medicine; Maureen Su, an associate professor of pediatrics, microbiology and immunology; and Yisong Wan, an associate professor of microbiology and immunology.